r4v3n-k/r4v3n-k.github.io/_pages/resume.md

     <h5>Sep.
 2021 - Present</h5>
 </div>

-- Worked in Platform Engineering team to develop the multi-robot intelligence system that provides the web platform for a human to control multiple robots at the same time in a cloud environment.
+- Worked in Platform Engineering team to construct a multi-robot intelligence system that manages and controls robots by connecting with space and service infrastructure in real-time.
+- Developed the backend system of a robot delivery service with Golang.

 <div class="resume-item-title">
     <h4>Hyperconnect.<span> Seoul, South Korea — Machine Learning Software Engineer Intern</span></h4>
     <h5>Mar.
 2021 - Apr.
 2021</h5>
 </div>

-- Worked in ML Platform team to develop the chatbot evaluation system introduced by Facebook AI Research, where the system generates data using crowdsourcing such as AWS Mturk.
+- Worked in ML Platform team to develop the chatbot evaluation system introduced by Facebook AI Research, where the system generates validation dataset using AWS Mturk.
-- Designed REST API and implemented the asynchronous server with FastAPI, MySQL, and Nginx Unit.
+- Designed REST API and implemented the asynchronous server with FastAPI, MySQL, and Nginx.

 <div class="resume-item-title">
     <h4>Skelter Labs.<span> Seoul, South Korea — Software Engineer Intern</span></h4>
     <h5>Aug.
 2020 -  Nov.
 2020</h5>
 </div>

-- Worked in AI Lab to improve the end-to-end machine learning model using real-world data.
-- Experimented with data augmentation for noise by implementing the sound normalization tool on Spark.
+- Experimented with data augmentation for noise by implementing the sound normalization tool.
-- Increased the accuracy of Speech-To-Text model by 0.03% by converting the noise preprocess part.
+- Improved the accuracy of the Speech-To-Text model by 0.03% by feeding a normalized dataset.
-- Developed the python tool that runs several diarization models in parallel in ASR comparison experiment.
+- Implemented parallel programs running many different Diarization models with python.

 ### CAMPUS INVOLVEMENT